 During his racing career, Huber won the 100-Mile National in 1950 and 1951, at the Langhorne Speedway near Philadelphia.
 He held multiple track records and was one of the strongest racers of his era.

 Huber’s fateful race occurred on July 5, 1953, at the 200-Mile National Championship race in Dodge City, Kan.
-While running in third at the 140-mile mark, Huber was overcome by heat stroke and crashed heavily.
-With the temperatures well over 100 degrees that day, only eight riders of the starting 40 were able to complete the race, with Indian-mounted Bill Tuman taking the win.
+While running in third at the 140-mile mark, amid substantial dust Huber misjudged a corner and hit a wall.
+Heat was a factor that day, as well.
+With the temperatures well over 100 degrees, only eight riders of the starting 40 were able to complete the race, with Indian-mounted Bill Tuman taking the win.
 Huber died the following morning at 32 years of age, with his mentor, Red Wolverton, and his wife, Mary Zogas, by his side.

 Appropriately, Huber’s last win was at the Reading Fairgrounds racetrack on April 20, 1953.
 In his honor, the Billy Huber Memorial Races were held for over 25 years at the Reading track until the facility closed.
 To this day, the Pagoda Motorcycle Club still honors Huber with their annual Billy Huber Memorial Ride.